Canadian diamond legend Fipke sells remaining stakes in Ekati mine

-July 9 Charles "Chuck" Fipke, one of the founders of Canada's first diamond mine, Ekati, is selling his remaining stakes in the Arctic mine for $67 million, purchaser Dominion Diamond Corp said on Wednesday.
+Charles "Chuck" Fipke, one of the founders of Canada's first diamond mine, Ekati, is selling his remaining stakes in the Arctic mine for $67 million, purchaser Dominion Diamond Corp (DDC.TO) said on Wednesday.

 Fipke, along with his partner geologist Stewart Blusson, found evidence of diamond-bearing rock in Canada's North West Territories in the early 1990s, sparking a staking rush and the eventual establishment of Canada's first diamond mine in 1998.